DFE-Digital/register-early-career-teachers/documentation/service-rules/school-admins.md

 * 💻 The leaving date triggers the move of that ECT in the SIT dashboard.
 Email is sent to the ppt on confirmation?

+---

-* 🙋 ECT is shown in SIT dashboard as leaving or no longer being trained.
+ECT is shown in SIT dashboard as leaving or no longer being trained.

 * 💻 Leaving date not shown in the service once it has been submitted, and can't be changed.

+---

-* 💻 ECT cannot be re-added once they have been reported as leaving / have left.
+ECT cannot be re-added once they have been reported as leaving / have left.

+---

-* 💻 User cannot report through the service if ECT is leaving for any reason other than transferring to another school.
+User cannot report through the service if ECT is leaving for any reason other than transferring to another school.

-* 💻 [???
-Moving school was most common option -- not built]{.mark}*
+* 💻 Moving school was the most common option and other journeys were not built for MVP.

 * 🙋 We do not yet have a clear understanding of user needs and pain points for this journey (see [design history](https://teacher-cpd.design-history.education.gov.uk/manage-training/teachers-leaving-schools/)).

 ## Report mentor is transferring out

 Context: Schools can report that a mentor is leaving their school and transferring to a different school.
 LPs can view this data via the API but we otherwise do not use this data.

+---

 User can report that a mentor is transferring to another school.
 This is not mandatory.